Skip to main content

 Working at Midland States Bank

-If you're looking for a new job or thinking about switching careers, apply for a universal banker or bank teller position with Midland States Bank today!
+If you're looking for a new job or thinking about switching careers, apply for a Universal Banker or Teller position with Midland States Bank today!

 As our company grows, so do our employees!
 At Midland, we take great pride in providing the best tools and resources to develop and grow your career.
 Here are some examples:

-for all employees into our job grades and compensation for each role and job descriptions.
-You get to envision and create your own future!
+For all employees into our job grades and compensation for each role and job descriptions.
+You get to envision and work towards your own future!

 Midland University

-— this is the hub of our learning where you can explore what skills you want to grow and get knowledge that matches your interests.
+Is the digital hub where you can explore what skills you want to grow and get knowledge that matches your interests.

-— from mentorship to development assessments and specific skills-based curriculum, these one-year developmental and experiential programs are in place to grow talent from within.
+To help grow talent from within.
+From mentorship to development assessments and a specific skills-based curriculum, our developmental and experiential programs help you continue to evolve.

-More than 40% of our positions are filled from inside the company.
+As approximately 40% of positions are filled from inside the company.

 What You Need to Know